-Local Ggraduation policiesy must define proficiency-based graduation requirements based on standards adopted by the State Board.-of Education.
-As required in 16 V.S.A. § 261a(a)(1), lit is the responsibility of the supervisory union SU/SD-supervisory union or supervisory district board to ensure alignment in expectations for all students within its schools. an supervisory union SU/SD.
+Local Ggraduation policiesy must define proficiency-based graduation requirements based on standards adopted by the State_State_Board__of Education.
+As required in 16 V.S.A. § 261a(a)(1), lit is the responsibility of the supervisory union SU/SD-supervisory union or supervisory district_board to ensure alignment in expectations for all students within its schools. -an supervisory union SU/SD.